mrzool/bash-sensible/README.md

 Some tweakings to the command history, mostly taken from Tom Ryder's article [Better Bash History](http://blog.sanctum.geek.nz/better-bash-history/).
 These options will get Bash to:

-- Append to the history file, instead of overwriting it;
+- Append to the history file instead of overwriting it;
 - Save multi-line commands as one command;
 - Record each line as it gets issued;
 - Keep track of a bigger history;